yuchaozhi/MCANet/README.md

 ```

 ## Usage
-Here is an example of how to use the UNet_Attention_Transformer_Multiscale model for segmentation:
+Here is an example of how to use the MCANet for segmentation:
 ```bash
 import torch
 from MCANet_C import MCANet_C